maulinglawns/lc/README.md

 By default files are sorted by linecount in _ascending_ order.

 ## Caveats
-The `-t` flag makes an educated guess, actually a _very_ educated - but still a guess, on most text files being just 'text'.
+The `-t` flag makes an educated (actually a _very_ educated) guess on most text files being just 'text'.
 In other words, there can be possible corner cases.

 See: https://crates.io/crates/infer for more information.